Mixed Logit Models and Network Formation: Mixed Logit (MX) Models

 \section{Mixed Logit (MX) Models}

-MX models are flexible generalizations of the MNL model \cite{Train_Discrete_Book}.
-MX models can approximate any random-utility model\footnote{In a random-utility model, the utility (i.e., benefit) of a choosing an alternative is a function of one or more random variables.} \cite{McFaTrai00}.
-In an MX model, the {choice parameters} $\beta$ can be heterogeneous across individuals.
+Mixed logit (MX) models are flexible generalizations of the MNL model \cite{Train_Discrete_Book}.
+MX models can approximate any random-utility model\footnote{In a random-utility model, the utility (i.e., benefit) of a choosing an alternative is a function of one or more random variables.}~\cite{McFaTrai00}.
+In an MX model, the choice parameters $\beta$ can be heterogeneous across individuals.
+We use this feature of MX models to overcome the associated limitation of the MNL model that we described in Section \ref{subsec:LimitationsMNL}.

 Let $\beta_{n}$ denote the choice parameter for individual $n$.
 For example, in a citation network, the effect of past citations can be different for different papers.
 Hypothetically, some discipline $u$ may be more likely to cite more papers than another discipline $v$; one can capture this difference with the inequality $\beta_{u}>\beta_{v}$.
 One captures the heterogeneity of the choice parameters across individuals by letting